ranbureand/multilingual-experiment/readme.markdown

 ## Foreword

-A few wordss before starting.
+A few words before starting.
 The basic site built with the approach illustrated in this README:

 + can support [as many languages as needed](#directory-structure)
 + can serve pages or posts that do not necessarily need to be translated in all the supported languages